Quantum simulation of strong charge-parity violation and Peccei-Quinn mechanism: Results

-\inlinesection{Numerical simulation} We compute the ground state of the two-site Schwinger-model Hamiltonian in its qubit representation using the feedback-based FALQON algorithm~\cite{PhysRevLett.129.250502}.
-FALQON updates the control parameters in real time to ensure a strictly monotonic decrease of the energy expectation value, enabling ground-state preparation without any classical optimization loop.
-We evaluate the resulting states across different parameter regimes to examine confinement and \(CP\)-violating effects.
-For benchmarking and calibration, we focus on three representative configurations:
+We compute the ground state of the two-site Schwinger-model Hamiltonian in its qubit representation using the feedback-based FALQON algorithm~\cite{PhysRevLett.129.250502}.
+FALQON updates control parameters in real time to enforce a strictly monotonic decrease of the energy expectation value, enabling ground-state preparation without a classical optimization loop (see App.~\ref{appB}).

-\begin{enumerate} \item \textbf{Near-continuum:} $w=1$, $g^2=0.5$, $m=0.25$, and $\lambda=40$.
-In this limit, the system approaches the weak-coupling or near-continuum regime.
-Increasing the ratio $w/g$ (i.e., decreasing $g$) allows one to track how the ground-state energy and charge distribution evolve with reduced discretization effects. \item \textbf{Balanced benchmark:} $w=1$, $g^2=1$, $m=0.25$, and $\lambda=40$.
-This choice provides a well-balanced regime where fermionic tunneling, gauge energy, and mass terms contribute comparably, yielding a nontrivial but numerically stable energy spectrum. \item \textbf{Strong gauge coupling:} $w=1$, $g^2=2$, $m=0.25$, and $\lambda=40$.
-Increasing \(g^2\) amplifies the electric-field contribution to the energy, which reduces charge fluctuations and favors configurations with minimal local net charge. \end{enumerate} For the Gauss-law constraint, we use \(c_{0}=c_{1}=-\tfrac12, c_{\ell}=0,d_{0\ell}=+\tfrac12, d_{1\ell}=-\tfrac12.\) For the axion sector, we set \(\kappa\) and \(f_a\) to be comparable to the gauge-field energy scale, choosing \(\kappa=g^{2}, f_a=2.\) The full parameter set is summarized in Tab.~\ref{tab1}.

-Figure~\ref{fig1} shows the ground-state (vacuum) energy \(E_0(\theta)\) as a function of \(\theta\) for three representative parameter regimes: the near-continuum limit (blue circles), the balanced benchmark (orange triangles), and the strong gauge coupling (green triangles).

-Figure~\ref{fig1}(a) presents the ground-state energy landscape for the system without an axion field, i.e., Eq.~\eqref{eq:Htot}.
-In all examined cases, \(E_0(\theta)\) reaches its minimum at a finite \(\theta = 2\pi\).
-This behavior is consistent with theoretical expectations from QCD, where the vacuum energy is generally shifted away from \(\theta = 0\), indicating a violation of \(CP\) symmetry.

-Figure~\ref{fig1}(b) shows the corresponding results after coupling the system to a dynamical axion mode, described by Eq.~\eqref{eq:Htot_a}.
-The axion modifies the electric-field bias through the shift \(\theta \rightarrow \theta_{\mathrm{eff}} = \theta + a/f_a\) and introduces an additional potential \(H_a\) that reshapes the vacuum structure.
-The resulting ground-state energy retains a \(2\pi\)-periodic profile, and the global minimum is now located at \(\theta = 0\) for all examined cases.
-This behavior reflects the essential Peccei-Quinn mechanism: axion back-reaction dynamically removes the \(CP\)-violating contribution to the vacuum and drives the system toward \(\theta_{\mathrm{eff}} = 0\).
-The restoration of the \(CP\)-symmetric vacuum also explains why experiments observe the physical value of \(\theta\) to lie extremely close to zero~\cite{PhysRevLett.97.131801,PhysRevLett.124.081803}.

-These results show that even a minimal, few-qubit realization of the axion-Schwinger model captures the essential features of topological gauge interactions.
-As seen from the contrast between Fig.~\ref{fig1}(a) and Fig.~\ref{fig1}(b), the model without an axion settles at a nonzero value of \(\theta\), consistent with the theoretical expectation from QCD that a generic \(\theta\)-term leads to \(CP\) violation.
-When the axion field is introduced, the system instead relaxes to \(\theta=0\), illustrating how the dynamical axion mechanism naturally resolves the strong \(CP\) problem.